 Wonder Woman in Other Media

 The character has appeared occasionally on live television.
 In 1966 a short film was made to pitch the character to television studios, but was ultimately unsuccessful.
-The most famous television show was in 1975 starring Lynda Carter.
+There was also an attempt at a TV movie starring Cathy Lee Crosby, but it failed to launch a TV show.
+The most famous television show was the 1975 Wonder Woman show starring Lynda Carter.
+The series was a hit and ran until 1979, becoming a pop culture sensation in the process.
+Today, the show is largely responsible for the public perception of the character.

 Numerous novels have been created involving the character: Gods and Goddesses (1998), Spirit of Truth (2001), The Hiketeia (2002), Justice League of America: Wonder Woman Mythos (2003), and Wonder Woman Love and Murder (2007).